 The Mate 30 Pro is a fantastic smartphone.
 The design is wonderful.
 The camera is superb.
 The battery life is supreme.

-It's also a flawed smartphone, through no direct fault of Huawei itself.
+It's also flawed, through no direct fault of Huawei itself.
 The lack of Google apps is a big problem.
 How can stores, networks, or we recommend it against a competitor, when you can't do everything that you'd normally expect to?
 As tech enthusiasts and fans of recent Huawei flagship phones that makes us very sad, but it's the truth.

 Such bad news can probably only be mitigated by a low price.
-But with 799 Euros set as the current cost – and no UK price yet whatsoever – we can't see how Huawei can sell this phone in Europe effectively.
-At least not right now: this could all change if an agreement is made and the US ban lifted, because, as the company CEO tells us, the Google Play Store and relevant apps could be pushed to the device overnight.
+But with 799 Euros set as the current cost – and no UK price yet whatsoever – Huawei can't sell this phone in Europe effectively.
+This could all change if an agreement is made and the US ban lifted, because, as the company CEO tells us, the Google Play Store and relevant apps could be pushed to the device overnight.

 Note: this review is based on a 4G Chinese handset (hence a plethora of pre-installed Chinese apps which won't be on the Euro versions).
 As such we won't be awarding the Mate 30 Pro a score until the UK situation becomes clearer and we receive a relevant review handset.